s-lopez/udacity-drln-project-1/README.md

 ## How to run

-- **Report.ipynb** contains a detailed description of the implementation and allows you to visualize the performance of a trained agent.
+- **`Report.ipynb`** contains a detailed description of the implementation and allows you to visualize the performance of a trained agent.
-- Running **main.ipynb** trains the agent from scratch
+- Running **`main.ipynb`** trains the agent from scratch
-- The parameters needed to clone the trained agent can be found in  models/.
+- The parameters needed to clone the trained agent can be found in `models/`.
 Refer to the report for more details.
-- The agent is defined in dqn_agent.py
+- The agent is defined in `dqn_agent.py`
-- The actual DQN network is defined in model.py
+- The actual DQN network is defined in `model.py`